Get

 Image Credit: Pixabay

-Both these fibers can help your cat’s digestive system.
+Both soluble and insoluble, these fibers can help your cat’s digestive system.
 While a cat is an obligate carnivore, some fiber can be beneficial.
-Soluble fiber is required for short-chain fatty acids, which help maintain a healthy balance of beneficial bacteria in your cat’s intestines.
+Soluble, fermentable fiber can be degraded into short-chain fatty acids, which help maintain a healthy balance of beneficial bacteria in your cat’s intestines.
 It also helps food stay in your cat’s digestive system for the optimal amount of time, so your cat’s body can absorb as much goodness from their food as possible.

 How to Feed Your Cat Beets

-If you have beets at home and want to try feeding them to your cat, always clear it with your vet first.
+If you have beets at home and want to try feeding them to your cat, always clear it with a vet first.

-Only feed your cat a small amount to start with, and watch them closely over the following 24-48 hours.
-If you see any signs that they’re having a reaction to the beets, don’t feed them to your cat again.
+Only feed your cat a small amount to start with, and watch them closely over the following 24–48 hours.
+If you see any signs that they’re having an adverse reaction to the beets, don’t feed them to your cat again.

 • Diarrhea